 Perfect Pitch: Audinans have naturally good musical ability, and they gain +2 perform (music)

-Deadly Buzz: With training, certain audians can vibrate overlapping plates of carapace to create an extremely distracting buzzing sound.
+Deadly Buzz: With training, certain Audians can vibrate overlapping plates of carapace to create an extremely distracting buzzing sound.
 This takes the form of the Buzz action: Buzz ( 3 actions): every target within 12 tiles that can hear you receives a -1 to defense.

-Brooding: With ancestry stemming from the large open space of Lotanya, some audian’s have no trouble finding inner peace.
-Brooding audians heal twice as much after a full night’s rest.
+Brooding: With ancestry stemming from the large open space of Lotanya, some Audians have no trouble finding inner peace.
+Brooding Audians heal twice as much after a full night’s rest.

 Pathfinder: Audians make for naturally trail blazers and good adventures. +2 Perception and +2 Forage.